-Companies expanding to Taiwan may find it challenging to obtain work visas, as Taiwan’s permitted industries and occupations have specific regulations for everything from the oceanic fishing industry to manufacturing.
-Plus, employees need both a work visa and an Alien Residence Certificate to legally live in Taiwan during their employment.
+Companies growing into Taiwan may find it challenging to obtain work visas, as Taiwan’s permitted industries and occupations have specific regulations for everything from the oceanic fishing industry to manufacturing.
+Plus, employees need both a work visa and an Alien Residence Certificate (ARC) to legally live in Taiwan during their employment.

 Taiwan offers several types of visas, including:

-- Visitor visa: A visitor visa is meant for foreign nationals who want to enter Taiwan temporarily.
-It can be single-entry or multiple-entry and is valid for three months up to one year.
+- Visitor Visa: A Visitor Visa is meant for international travelers who want to enter Taiwan temporarily as well as for short-term employment or to engage in other activities approved by the Ministry of Foreign Affairs (MOFA).
+It can be single-entry or multiple-entry and is valid for 3 months to 1 year.

-- Working holiday visa: This arrangement gives foreign nationals aged 18 to 30 years from certain countries the ability to stay in Taiwan for short-term work or study.
+- Working Holiday Visa: This arrangement gives nationals from certain countries the ability to vacation in Taiwan with the possibility to pursue short-term work or study.
+Applicants must prove to the ROC Embassy, Consulate, and overseas missions issuing the visas that their primary intention is to vacation, with employment being an incidental rather than a primary reason for the visit.
 The visa is valid for 12 months and allows the person to reside in the country for 180 days.

 When applying for a work visa in Taiwan, there are certain required documents, including: